gunayus/keycloak-workshop/README.md

 in order to make backend serve correctly with the authorization requreiments couple of TODO's need to be fixed in backend module

 #### 1. application.properties
-`spring.security.oauth2.resourceserver.jwt.jwk-set-uri` parameter value needs to be fixed
+`spring.security.oauth2.resourceserver.jwt.jwk-set-uri` parameter value needs to be fixed.
+Remember you can get this value from the following URL : http://localhost:8080/realms/ldap-demo/.well-known/openid-configuration

 #### 2. ApiSecurityContextRepository.java
 find the TODO in this class to make sure that the JWT access token provided by the client is decoded by the jwtDecoder bean which uses Keycloak jwks_uri to decode the token securely.

 #### 3. DemoController.java
 In the controller class, you should enable the `@PreAuthorize` directives